keyan-m/cardano-lottery/README.md

-5. After the time window, anyone will be able to fold the linked list, accumulating all the funds, and also all ticket IDs in a [Merkle Patricia Forestry](https://github.com/aiken-lang/merkle-patricia-forestry) (incentivized entities are the agent and winner(s), as they are determined at this point)
+5. After the time window, anyone will be able to fold the linked list, accumulating all the funds, and also all ticket IDs in a [Merkle Patricia Forestry](https://github.com/aiken-lang/merkle-patricia-forestry) (incentivized entities are the agent and winner(s), as they are known at this point)

-6. The final fold must pay the agent's commission and have all the winners specified (this'll be done by modding captured Fortuna hashes by the total number of participants in order to find winners' indices)
+6. The final fold must have all the winners specified (this'll be done by modding captured Fortuna hashes by the total number of participants in order to find winners' indices)

-7. After all winners are paid, Merkle root of remaining unburnt tickets is preserved so that participants can burn their tickets if they wanted to
+7. After all winners are paid, the agent gets to collect his/her commission

+8. Merkle root of remaining unburnt tickets is preserved so that participants can burn their tickets if they wanted to

+While an agent is probably not required, it is implemented here so that all the Fortuna contributors can be rewarded for their works.